Obstructive sleep apnea

 - Maxillomandibular advancement (MMA), which moves the upper (maxilla) or lower (mandible) jawbone forward.

-- Genioglossus (tongue advancement), in which an opening is cut where the tongue joins the jawbone and the area is pulled forward.
+- Genioglossus advancement (tongue advancement), in which an opening is cut where the tongue joins the jawbone and the area is pulled forward.

 - Genioplasty, which is plastic surgery on the chin.